mcw-rcc/mcw-rcc.github.io/docs/software/ansys.md

 ANSYS is a simulation software with a variety of functions including finite-element analysis and computational fluid dynamics.

 !!! info "Licensed Software"
-    ANSYS is resticted to licensed users.
+    ANSYS is restricted to licensed users.
 Please contact {{ support_email }} with questions.

 ## Multi-node Fluent job

 Fluent should be run from the ANSYS Workbench if possible, as this is the easiest method.
 However, if you need more resources than 1 node with 48 cores, you can run Fluent in a batch job on the cluster.

 To get started, setup some file structure.
-Everytime we run a simulation, we should start with a new parent folder, which is `example-job` in this case.
+Every time we run a simulation, we should start with a new parent folder, which is `example-job` in this case.
 Make sure this is meaningful, since it will help you identify your simulations later.

 ```bash
 cd /scratch/g/PI_NetID